expo/fyi/aapt-png-crunch.md

 ## Disabling PNG Crunch

+You can disable it by setting `enablePngCrunchInReleaseBuilds` to `false` on the [`android` config in expo-build-properties](https://docs.expo.dev/versions/latest/sdk/build-properties/#pluginconfigtypeandroid).

-You can disable it by adding the following to your `android/app/build.gradle` file:
+Alternatively, if you do not use [CNG](https://docs.expo.dev/workflow/continuous-native-generation/), you can make the following change to your `android/app/build.gradle` file:

 ```diff
 android {